Robin Bertrand

 Robin Bertrand (born 15 March 2003) is a French tennis player.

-Bertrand has a career high ATP singles ranking of 466 achieved on 3 October 2022.
-He also has a career high ATP doubles ranking of 495 achieved on 29 August 2022.
-Bertrand has won 2 ITF Singles tournament as well as 3 ITF doubles tournaments.
+He has a career high ATP singles ranking of world No. 260 achieved on 27 January 2025.
+He also has a career high doubles ranking of No. 460 achieved on 13 November 2023.

+Professional career

+2022: ATP Tour doubles debut

 Bertrand made his ATP main draw debut at the 2022 Open Sud de France after receiving a wildcard into the doubles main draw with Antoine Hoang.
+The pair lost in the first round.

+2024: Maiden Challenger title

+In May, Bertrand won his maiden Challenger title in Kachreti, Georgia, defeating Aleksandre Bakshi in the final.
+He achieved his a new career-high ranking as a result of world No. 303 on 27 May 2024.